Cooperative Education Program

 All students participating in a co-op experience must register for COOP 20092 (non-credit, offered through University College) and pay the co-op fee.
 Enrollment in the course is restricted by special approval, and students may only register after submission and approval of all application forms.
 Enrollment in the course will ensure the student is designated and reported as a full-time student and permit the student to have access to all student services and resources during the co-op semester.

-- Enrollment as a full-time student in the semester prior (fall/spring) to enrollment in the cooperative education program
+- Students must be enrolled as a half- or full-time student (minimum 6 credit hours) in the semester prior to enrollment in the co-op education program.

-- Minimum 2.750 overall GPA at time of co-op application
+- Students must have earned a minimum 2.000 overall GPA at the time of their co-op application.

-- No holds on the student’s record from any source (financial, academic, conduct)
+- Students must have no holds on their student’s record from any source (financial, academic, conduct).